Olympian Gods: The 12 Gods of Olympus in Greek Mythology

 Who was the goddess of beauty and love?

-Venus was the goddess of beauty, love, and fertility.
-According to mythology he was born from the foam of the sea.
+Aphrodite was the goddess of beauty, love, and fertility.
+According to mythology, she was born from the sea foam.

 What god was the god of war?

-Mars was the god of war and symbolized violence, power and conflict.
+Ares was the god of war and symbolized violence, strength, and conflict.

 Who was the god of fire and metallurgy?